-Using water and soap is really the best way to get your pads 100% clean, but keeping them unclogged on the job is equally as important, which is why I wanted to cover how to both unclog and clean them.
+Using water and soap is really the best way to get your pads 100% clean, but keeping them unclogged on the job is equally as important.
+In this post, I’ll cover how to both unclog and clean pads.

-In this guide, I’ll cover a few products you can use to clean (and eventually wash) wool, microfiber, or foam pads.
+Let’s start with a few products you can use to clean (and wash) wool, microfiber, or foam pads.

 What You Will Need